kc0bfv/log4j_range/README.md

 Then, configure it.
 Check out `ansible/README.md`.

+## Important Note About Multiple Deployments

+The Guac server gets a LetsEncrypt certificate, and there are rate limits on certificates...  https://letsencrypt.org/docs/rate-limits/  For instance if you deploy the range, then destroy it, five times, you've used your allocation for a week for the domain name you're using.

 # Connecting to the Range

 A Guacamole server will be available at the domain you setup when deploying the infrastructure.
 It'll even have a nice Let's Encrypt cert, so hit it at https.